-On this page is an ETF return calculator which automatically computes total return including reinvested dividends.
+On this page is an ETF return calculator and CEF return calculator which automatically computes total return including reinvested dividends.
 Enter a starting amount and time-frame to estimate the growth of an investment in an Exchange Traded Fund or Closed End Fund, or use the tool as an index fund calculator.
 Additionally, simulate periodic investments into a fund by year, month, week, or day.

-There are over 2,200 exchange traded funds in our database, accurate to within the last 7 trading days.
+There are thousands of exchange traded funds in our database, accurate to within the last 7 trading days.

 ETF Total Return Calculator with Dividend Reinvestment and Periodic Investments